splatas/helloworld-rs-lgim/README.md

 ## Create a new project
 oc new-project lgim-eap

-## Create image from Dockerfile (requiere access to registry.redhat.io)
+## Create image from Dockerfile (access to registry.redhat.io is required)
 ```shell
 oc new-build --name=helloworld-eap-lgim --strategy=docker --binary --to=helloworld-eap-lgim:1.0
 ```